phizaz/mouse-server/README.md

 ## API List

-Always use header `Content-Type: application/x-www-form-urlencoded` for makeing any POST request.
+Always use header `Content-Type: application/x-www-form-urlencoded` for making any POST request.

 ### POST /move-to